How many of your area's seniors are you serving? This is an important statistic to use to compare yourself to other

 town/city services (like schools and recreation facilities) for budgetary purposes.

-In this issue we look at market reach (a calculation that shows
+In this issue we're going to look at market reach (a calculation that shows

-the percentage of your available market you have reached) using different census
+the percentage of your available market that you have reached) using different census

-metrics.
-Keep in mind these metrics are about your community, not your participants.
+metrics and also describe how you can do this for your own Center.
+Keep in mind that these metrics are about your community, not your participants.

 Let's have a look.

 Welcome to...Fun Facts - the Market Reach edition

 Start Me Up!